gvwilson/thirdbit/src/fiction/cloudherd/index.md

 leaving the world to carry on as best it could.*

 *Now look there,
-where the Churya Mountains look down on the endless squabbles of the Ninety Kingdoms.
+where the Churya Mountains look down on the endless squabbles of the Regimental Kingdoms.
 It is Redsday, the 11th of Peridot, 1272 Years Since, and a girl who is no longer a child but not quite a woman is standing on a cloud,